-The 1995 Plan provided for the granting of either incentive or nonqualified stock options to specific employees, consultants, and directors of the Company for the purchase of up to 3,500,000 shares of SGRP's common stock.
+The 1995 Plan provided for the granting of either incentive or nonqualified stock options to specific employees, consultants, and directors of the Company for the purchase of up to 3,500,000 shares of the Company's common stock.
 The options had a term of ten years from the date of issuance, except in the case of incentive stock options granted to greater than 10% stockholders for which the term was five years.
-The exercise price of nonqualified stock options must have been equal to at least 85% of the fair market value of SGRP's common stock at the date of grant.
-Since 2000, SGRP has not granted any new options under this Plan.
-At December 31, 2003, options to purchase 43,250 shares of SGRP's common stock remain outstanding under this Plan.
-The 1995 Plan was superseded by the 2000 Stock Option Plan with respect to all new options issued.
+The exercise price of nonqualified stock options must have been equal to at least 85% of the fair market value of the Company's common stock at the date of grant.
+Since 2000, the Company has not granted any new options under this plan.
+During 2004, 1,500 options to purchase shares of the Company's stock were exercised and options to purchase 26,625 shares of the Company's stock were cancelled under this plan.
+At December 31, 2004, options to purchase 15,125 shares of the Company's common stock remain outstanding under this plan.
+The 1995 Plan was superseded by the 2000 Plan with respect to all new options issued.

-The Director's Plan was a stock option plan for non-employee directors of SGRP and provided for the purchase of up to 120,000 shares of SGRP's common stock.
-Since 2000, SGRP has not granted any new options under this Plan.
-During 2003, no options to purchase shares of SGRP's common stock were exercised under this Plan.
-At December 31, 2003, 20,000 options to purchase shares of SGRP's common stock remained outstanding under this Plan.
+The Director's Plan was a stock option plan for non-employee directors and provided for the purchase of up to 120,000 shares of the Company's common stock.
+Since 2000, the Company has not granted any new options under this plan.
+During 2004, no options to purchase shares of the Company's common stock were exercised under this plan.
+At December 31, 2004, 20,000 options to purchase shares of the Company's common stock remained outstanding under this plan.
 The Director's Plan has been replaced by the 2000 Plan with respect to all new options issued.

-On July 8, 1999, in connection with the merger, SGRP established the Special Purpose Stock Option Plan of PIA Merchandising Services, Inc., to provide for the issuance of substitute options to the holders of outstanding options granted by SPAR Acquisition, Inc. There were 134,114 options granted at \$0.01 per share.
-Since July 8, 1999, SGRP has not granted any new options under this plan.
-During 2003, no options to purchase shares of SGRP's common stock were exercised under this Plan.
-At December 31, 2003, options to purchase 25,750 shares of SGRP's common stock remain outstanding under this Plan.
+On July 8, 1999, in connection with the merger, the Company established the Special Purpose Plan of PIA Merchandising Services, Inc. to provide for the issuance of substitute options to the holders of outstanding options granted by SPAR Acquisition, Inc. There were 134,114 options granted at \$0.01 per share.
+Since July 8, 1999, the Company has not granted any new options under this plan.
+During 2004, 21,000 options to purchase shares of the Company's common stock were exercised under this plan.
+At December 31, 2004, options to purchase 4,750 shares of the Company's common stock remain outstanding under this plan.